Enjoy Seven Events in Three Days of Antiques, Architecture, and Interior Design

 To Benefit the Historic Green-Meldrim and Andrew Low Museum Houses

-The past and the present meet in the upcoming Second Annual Savannah Antiques and Architecture Weekend, where the beauty of Savannah’s past meets the excitement of her present, and antique buildings and objects blend comfortably with all the latest and best in interior design.
+The past and the present meet in the upcoming Third Annual Savannah Antiques and Architecture Weekend, where the beauty of Savannah’s past meets the excitement of her present, and antique buildings and objects blend comfortably with all the latest and best in interior design.
 Celebrity appraisers and fascinating speakers are the stars of the weekend.

 All events take place within walking distance, centered around historic Madison Square.